Kumaramandotang/WeatherTool/README.md

 1. Open the project folder(WeatherTool) and run the command line for the same directory.
 2. Now execute the command "dotnet run".
 This command have two overloads
 	1. dotnet run
-	2. dotnet run city name example:- pwcweather kolkata
+	2. dotnet run city name example:- dotnet run kolkata

 # How to build and install application as dotnet core project using "Visual Studio 2022"?